Community Care Center of Crockett

 Minimizes Serious Falls

-This is the percentage of residents that sustained a fall resulting in severe injury.
+This is the percent of patients who suffered from a fall which resulted in severe injury.

 Minimizes Urinary Tract Infections